 Our understanding of the natural progression (history) of hepatitis C infection still is evolving.

-Of 10 of 100 people infected with hepatitis C, it is estimated that:
+Of every 100 people infected with hepatitis C, it is estimated that:

 Live cancer (hepatocellular carcinoma) is associated with cirrhosis due to chronic hepatitis C infection.
 Some experts recommend screening patients with hepatitis C infection and cirrhosis for liver cancer every six months with abdominal ultrasound examinations and a blood test for alpha-fetoprotein (a marker for liver cancer).
 The effectiveness of this screening is unclear.